kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/04-networking.md

 1. Select VPC - there should only be one choice, the Default VPC.

 1. Select values for the Subnets fields.
-When you click on `Select subnets`, a drop list will appear.
-All subnets will be selected.

-    For the availability zone `us-east-1e`, users cannot make changes or use it.
-So in our EKS Cluster creation, we will not select the subnet from the `us-east-1e` availability zone.

-    You must select at least two subnets for a cluster to be valid.
-In this tutorial we will use subnets from `us-east-1a`, `us-east-1b`, `us-east-1c` availability zones, so deselect the others.
+There needs to be at least two subnets selected, and we don't need more than 3.
+Ensure that `us-east-1e` is *not* one of the selected subnets.
+If there are less than 2 subnets available, you will either need to go to VPC console and add some (beyond scope of this guide), or restart the playground until you get 2 or more subnets.

     ![](../images/04-subnets.png)